apache/openwhisk/docs/metrics.md

 #### Controller metrics

-Metrics below are emitted from with a Controller instance.
+Metrics below are emitted from within a Controller instance.

 ##### Controller Startup